mesosphere/dcos-docs-site/pages/1.10/administering-clusters/convert-agent-type/index.md

 *   The CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).
 *   SSH installed and configured.
 This is required for accessing nodes in the DC/OS cluster.

 **Note:** Use the following steps to convert your agent node only.
 You will not be able to actually uninstall DC/OS here.
-In order to uninstall DC/OS, you must [re-image](https://docs.mesosphere.com/1.11/installing/oss/custom/uninstall/) the operating system on your nodes.
-The improvement process for uninstalling DC/OS will be documented in later versions.
+In order to uninstall DC/OS, currently you must [re-image](https://docs.mesosphere.com/1.11/installing/oss/custom/uninstall/) the operating system on your nodes.
+The uninstalling process may change in future releases of DC/OS.

 ### Determine the node type
 You can determine the node type by running the following commands from the DC/OS CLI.